cypher256/eclipse-encoding-plugin/README.md

-# Encoding StatusBar Eclipse Plugin
+# Autodetect Encoding Eclipse Plugin
 Show file information for the active editor in the Eclipse status bar.

 ## Install